j-berg-au/BOUNDLESS/content/Character Creation/Mages/Spells.md

 -----
 ##### Fog of War
-*2 Mana, Minor Action, Range 6, Circle 3, Storm*
+*2 Mana, Minor Action, Storm*
-You create a cloud of fog within range.
+You create a size 4 Circle within Range 6, in which fog fills the area.
 The fog grants **soft cover**.

 **Augments**
 *Dense.
 2 Mana*